StevenBlack/vocab/readme.md

 ### sine qua non
 A Latin phrase for an indispensable requirement or essential need.
-Being a good host is the sine qua non for being the ambassador of good will for a country.

 ### sinecure